Prompd/prompd-docs/INHERITANCE.md

 ### Content Override Pattern

-Content inheritance is **additive only**.
-To control content placement, use template syntax:
+Traditional content inheritance is **additive** (child content appends to parent).
+For precise content control, use section-based overrides or template syntax:

 ```yaml
 ---